Human trafficking victims recount tales of being forced into modern-day slavery: 'It was a living hell'

 FBI SEX-TRAFFICKING STING BEFORE SUPER BOWL NETS 169

 “It was a living hell.
 I was on different substances and different drugs depending on the day,” said Gregg in an extensive interview with Fox News.
 “I had to have an illegal abortion when I was 11.
 That was performed on me by another girl who was in the trafficking ring.
-She was 13 and she had already had a legal abortion herself earlier in her life.”
+She was 13 and she had already had an illegal abortion herself earlier in her life.”

 Gregg was only ten-years-old when she was befriended by a couple who seemingly wanted to help her escape an abusive mother.
 Instead, she lived her formative years in sexual slavery.